-State of Florida Coastal Construction Control Line (CCCL) emergency permitting requirements apply to post storm recovery activities seaward of the coastal construction control lines established for 25 sandy beach counties or seaward of a 50-foot setback from mean high water on beaches of coastal counties without established CCCLs.
+The state of Florida Coastal Construction Control Line (CCCL) emergency permitting requirements apply to post storm recovery activities seaward of the coastal construction control lines established for 25 sandy beach counties or seaward of a 50-foot setback from mean high water on beaches of coastal counties without established CCCLs.

-Post-Hurricane Recovery Sand Specification Sand material quality specifications for sand grain sizes, sand colors and other sediment characteristics that will meet the CCCL sand rule’s (Section 62B-33.005(7), FAC) beach compatibility standard for use of fill sand seaward of the coastal construction control line in post storm recovery activities such as emergency fill placement or dune restoration.
+Post-Hurricane Recovery Sand Specification - Sand material quality specifications for sand grain sizes, sand colors and other sediment characteristics that will meet the CCCL sand rule’s (section 62B-33.005(7), F.A.C.) beach compatibility standard for use of fill sand seaward of the coastal construction control line in post storm recovery activities such as emergency fill placement or dune restoration.

 C.O.A.S.T.S.
-Search Page Collection of Aerials and Shorelines Trend System that can be searched by storm name, year, county or range monument for aerial, still and video photography and other digital data.
+Search Page - Collection of Aerials and Shorelines Trend System that can be searched by storm name, year, county or range monument for aerial, still and video photography and other digital data.